christiandudel/dtms/README.md

 Retirement Study (HRS).

-A complete application showing how to handle irregular intervals with `dtms` using HRS data cab be found online:
+A complete application showing how to handle irregular intervals with `dtms` using HRS data can be found online:
 <https://github.com/christiandudel/hrs_hwle> The basic steps are as
 follows, using the HRS code as an example.
 First, the `dtms`object used for transforming the data using `dtms_format()` needs to include not